Txgls/txgls-evidence/readme.md

 # Txgls Evidence
 <br>A police evidence script that currently features bullet casings.
-This script will be improved on and updated, the coming soon is listed at the bottom of the page.</br>
+This script will be improved on and updated, the coming soon is listed at the bottom of the page.
+I understand and recognise this script, currently, isn't perfect and I do expect there to be some bugs and minor issues.
+Any and all of them can be reported on this repository, and will be reviewed in good time.</br>

 # Installation
 <br>Step #1.
 Download the resource.</br>